-This poem, as its title suggests, is an epitaph.
+This poem, as its title suggests, is an epitaph poem.
 This means that it was written in memory of someone who has died, in this case it was written for the death of Emily Fornell.
 It is used to reminiscence on memories of the past and facts of mortality.
 Sometimes, this type of poem also serves as an elegy.
 Epitaphs are tributes to someone who the writer, or the listener, cared for and who passed away.
 They can be written for or by anyone.
 This particular poem has become incredibly popular.
 It’s often read at funerals and memorial services due to the fact that it powerfully conveys a moving attitude toward death.

 This poem, which was written by popular writer Merrit Malloy, rose to prominence after it was featured on an episode of CBS’s NCIS.
-It was used in episode 9 from Season 18 of the series when Emily Fornell, played by Juliette Angelo, passed away from an overdose.
+It was used in episode 9 from NCIS season 18 of the series when Emily Fornell, played by Juliette Angelo, passed away from an overdose.
 It has been shared across social media platforms and across the internet.

 In the first lines of the poem, the speaker begins by telling the listener/s that they want their life and death to do as much good for the world as possible.
 This means that their body should be given away to those who need it, as well as their memory utilized in the best way.
 The speaker wants the listener to consider the love they shared and rather than mourn it, use it to better the world.
 The speaker doesn’t want anyone to cry for them.
 Instead, people should cry for and pay attention to those who are still alive and suffering.
 Turn to them and use whatever energy “you” have to improve their lives.